Australian Public Service: Composition

 The Australian Public Service formally comprises all Australian Government departments and agencies where staff members are or can be employed under the Public Service Act 1999.
 At December 2021, there were 155,796 APS employees, up 4.8% from December 2020.
 Staffing in Australian Public Service agencies accounts for around half of total employment in Australian Government administration.
 Public servants employed by the Commonwealth Government under legislation other than the Public Service Act include Australian Defence Force personnel, government business enterprise employees, parliamentary staff, Australian Federal Police staff and public servants under other Commonwealth agency-specific legislation.

 In the decade to December 2012 the APS grew in numbers; there was also notable 'classification creep', in which a higher proportion of staff are employed at higher pay-grade levels.
-Before the 2013 federal election, the Coalition promised to reduce the size of the public service by at least 12000 jobs, through natural attrition.
+Before the 2013 federal election, the Coalition promised to reduce the size of the public service by at least 12,000 jobs, through natural attrition.
 Joe Hockey told an Adelaide radio station in May 2013 that the Coalition planned for the loss of 12,000 public service jobs to be just a starting point in the first two years of a Coalition government.

 Demographics

 57.9 per cent of all APS employees are women.
-39.1 per cent of APS employees work in the Australian Capital Territory.
+36.9 per cent of APS employees work in the Australian Capital Territory.
 At June 2013, the median age for ongoing APS employees was 43 years.
 Like the Australian population, the APS workforce has been ageing rapidly since the early 1990s.

-At June 2013 the largest federal government agency was Services Australia with 33,658 employees, followed by the Australian Taxation Office with 24,274 employees and the Department of Defence with 22,330.
+At December 2023 the largest federal government agency was Services Australia with 31,797 employees, followed by the Australian Taxation Office with 21,019 employees and the Department of Defence with 19,059.
+The Department of Home Affairs had 15,140 employees, the National Disability Insurance Agency 6,818 and the Department of Health and Aged Care 6,566.

-In 2009 there was a ratio of one APS official for every 135 Australians, compared to 1991 ratios of 1:106.
+In 2023 there was a ratio of one APS official for every 161 Australians, compared to 1991 ratios of 1:106 and a ratio of 1:58 in 1968.
+In June 2024 APS staff were 1.36% of the Australian workforce, compared to 1.52% in 2008.

+As of 2024, 36.9% of the APS worked in the ACT, 17.3% in NSW, and 16.6% in Victoria, with the rest in other states and territories.